 Improvements in plastic surgery mean better results now than ever before.
 You may have reconstruction using either your own tissue or breast implants.

-Breast reconstruction not only changes your physical appearance, but has psychological benefits, as well.
-It can help promote a sense of wellness for you and your family.
+Breast reconstruction changes your appearance, but it can have psychological benefits as well.
+It can promote a sense of wellness for you and your family.